 The Kawamoto family, wishing to preserve the farm’s legacy, first began to work with the Land Trust in 2019.
 After visiting the farm, our conservation committee members determined that the historic farm aligned with our mission to preserve working farmlands, limit development in key environmental areas, and preserve the rural character of Jefferson County.

 The farm’s founders, Kaichi and Itsuno Kawamoto, immigrated from Japan to Canada at the turn of the twentieth century and later settled in Leland, a few miles north of Quilcene.
 As “Issei,” first-generation Japanese immigrants, they were not allowed to become American citizens.
 Further, Washington state barred so-called “aliens” from owning property — a law specifically targeted at Japanese farmers.

-The Kawamotos had three children, all born in Quilcene.
+The Kawamotos had four children, all born in Quilcene.
 When their eldest son, Kaichi “Joe” Kawamoto, was 12 years old, the Kawamotos arranged for a white neighbor to become their son’s legal guardian so that Joe could purchase the homestead that would become Kawamoto Farm.

 In a time before chainsaws and tractors, the family cut every tree by hand and hauled stumps with some help from horses.
 They cleared all the second-growth forest from the land, planted an orchard, and built the farmhouse and barn that still stand today.
 Kawamoto Farm became a successful dairy.

 Another view of Kawamoto Farm, cleared by hand and horse generations ago.

 Japanese farmers have a prominent history in the state of Washington.
 Before WWII, more than 7,000 persons of Japanese descent were living in the greater Puget Sound area.
 By the 1920s, Japanese farmers had cultivated over 25,000 acres in the state and were supplying 75 percent of King County’s vegetables and 50 percent of the milk supply.